sudhre23/Deep-Reinforcement-Learning-for-Flappy-Bird/README.md

 python (filename.py)

 1. The DQN.pycan be used in run mode and train mode.
-Use -Train or -Run to pass as arguements from the command line.
+Use Train or Run to pass as arguements from the command line.

 1. All implementations in training mode give random actions to the flappy bird for the first 3000 iterations in order to populate the experience replay memory, beyond which training starts.

-I am in the process for writing a blog on further details of the implementation.
-The details of the implementation will be up on this page as soon as the site is up.
+Example command for running : python DQN.py Run